 Consequently, it’s always advisable to start with the simplest model and get an idea of what you might need to change, doing so over and again before taking it to a more complex model, which will likely perform slightly better since it’s being trained with clean, quality data.

-Check out part two of this blog series, where we highlight how to overcome certain challenges in machine learning model training and our case study on edge machine learning for remote video.
+Check out part two of this blog series, where we highlight how to overcome certain challenges in machine learning model training, our blog on using Amazon SageMaker for sentiment analysis and our case study on edge machine learning for remote video.
 If your next project requires machine learning expertise, give us a shout — we’re happy to help!